Application Guard for Office for admins

 Network connectivity is required for the first launch of Application Guard after installation.

-In the document's info section, the Last Modified By property may display WDAGUtilityAccount as the user.
+In the document's info section, the Last Modified By property might display WDAGUtilityAccount as the user.
 WDAGUtilityAccount is the anonymous account used by Application Guard.
 The desktop user's identity isn't available inside the Application Guard container.

 Performance optimizations for Application Guard for Office